airshipit/airshipctl/docs/source/providers/cluster_api_openstack.md

 ### Credentials

-In order to comunicate with openstack cloud environment, following set of credentials are needed to be generated.
+In order to communicate with openstack cloud environment, following set of credentials are needed to be generated.

 The [env.rc](<https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/master/docs/env.rc>) script